cslylla/bolt-wall-of-love-app/README.md

 ## Project Context

-Built as part of a Customer Experience Engineer take-home assessment at Bolt.new, with a focus on experimenting with the product, understanding the user experience, and shipping a working app end to end.
+Built as part of an assessment at Bolt.new, with a focus on experimenting with the product, understanding the user experience, and shipping a working app end to end.